hengran/LLM_specific_utility/README.md

 cd tevatron-main-bge/src
 sh test.sh
 ```
 The top-20 results are saved in datasets/.
-Due to the memory limitation, we will upload the retrieval results to Huggifica for each dataset after the anonymity period.
+Due to the memory limitation, we will upload the retrieval results to HuggingFace for each dataset after the anonymity period.

 # Gold Utility for Specific LLM